Researchers

 Leon Lotz

 Leon’s research focuses on the taxonomy of medically important spider genera in the Afrotropical region, taxonomy of Archaeidae, and on the orders Opiliones and Scorpiones in South Africa.
-He recently completed a revision of Cheiracanthium, and studies on Loxosceles and Sicarius are in progress.
+He recently completed revisions of Cheiracanthium, Loxosceles and Sicarius from the Afrotropical Region.

 Further information